-- Prepare disinfectant solution as per the disinfectant manufacturer's recommendation.
-Always follow the safety guidelines given by the manufacturer of the disinfectant chemicals. - 2.
-Disinfect the MIP or MEP flowhead cone, end cap, one-way valve hard plastic housing and soft silicone oneway valve by immersion in the solution.
+1. Prepare disinfectant solution as per the disinfectant manufacturer's recommendation.

+Always follow the safety guidelines given by the manufacturer of the disinfectant chemicals.

+- 2. Disinfect Fleisch element, flowhead end cap, flowhead body, flow conditioning meshes and flowhead cone by immersion in the solution.
+Ensure Fleisch element and flowhead body are immersed vertically and tap to remove air bubbles from interiors.
 Flush all surfaces to remove air bubbles.
-Soak parts for the time period recommended by the disinfectant manufacturer - 3.
+Soak parts for the time period recommended by the disinfectant manufacturer. - 3.
 Rinse with potable tap water.